Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type: Auxiliary results I

 \begin{proof} By the theorem of Springer cited in the proof of Lemma~\ref{lem:2}, the subgroup $W'=\Cent_W(c^{h/d})$ is itself a complex reflection group whose degrees are those degrees of $W$ that are divisible by $d$.
 Thus, by our assumption, the degrees of $W'$ coincide with the degrees of $W$, and hence $W'$ must be equal to $W$.
 Phrased differently, each element of $W$ is fixed under conjugation by $c^{h/d}$, as claimed. \end{proof}

 \begin{lemma} Let $W$ be an irreducible well-generated complex reflection group of rank $n$, and let $p=m_1h_1$ be a divisor of $mh$, where $m=m_1m_2$ and $h=h_1h_2$.
-We assume that $\gcd(h_1,m_2)=1$.
-Suppose that Theorem~\ref{thm:1} has already been verified for all irreducible well-generated complex reflection groups with rank $<n$.
+Without loss of generality, we assume that $\gcd(h_1,m_2)=1$.
+Suppose that Theorem~{\em\ref{thm:1}} has already been verified for all irreducible well-generated complex reflection groups with rank $<n$.
 If $h_2$ does not divide all degrees $d_i$, then Equation~\eqref{eq:1} is satisfied. \end{lemma}

 \begin{proof} Let us write $h_1=am_2+b$, with $0\le b<m_2$.
 The condition $\gcd(h_1,m_2)=1$ translates into $\gcd(b,m_2)=1$.
 From \eqref{eq:Aktion}, we infer that

 Supposing that $(w_0;w_1,\dots,w_m)$ is fixed by $\phi^p$, we obtain the system of equations